peterhajas/Scoop/Readme.md

 in the top-level directory.

-Then, open the `Scoop.xcworkspace`, and hit Run.
+Then, open the `Scoop.xcworkspace`.
+Go to File->Workspace Settings and change the Derived Data Location to "Workspace-relative".

 Legal
 -----